jacksund/simmate/docs/getting_started/run_a_workflow/view_the_results.md

 workflow_version: 0.10.0
 ```

-Other workflows will also write out plots for you.
-For example, `electronic-structure` workflows will calculate a band structure using Materials Project settings, and write an image of your final band structure to `band_structure.png`.
-These extra files and plots vary for each workflow, but they make checking your results nice and quick.
+Different workflows may generate additional files and plots.
+For instance, `electronic-structure` workflows compute a band structure using Materials Project settings and create an image of your final band structure named `band_structure.png`.
+These additional files and plots, which vary by workflow, facilitate a quick review of your results.

 ----------------------------------------------------------------------

-## The website view
+## Accessing Results via the Website

-In the `simmate_summary.yaml` file, there is the `_WEBSITE_URL_`.
-You can copy/paste this URL into your browser and view your results in an interactive format.
-Just make sure you are running your local server first:
+The `simmate_summary.yaml` file includes a `_WEBSITE_URL_`.
+To view your results interactively, copy and paste this URL into your browser.
+Ensure your local server is running before doing so:

 ``` shell
 simmate run-server
 ```

-Then open the link given by `_WEBSITE_URL_`:
+Then, open the link provided by `_WEBSITE_URL_`:

 ```
 http://127.0.0.1:8000/workflows/static-energy/vasp/mit/1
 ```

 !!! note
-    Remember that the server and your database are limited to your local computer.
-Trying to access a URL on a computer that doesn't share the same database file will not work -- so you may need to copy your database file from the cluster to your local computer.
-Or even better -- if you would like to access results through the internet, then you have to switch to a cloud database (which is covered in a later tutorial).
+    Keep in mind that the server and your database are confined to your local computer.
+Attempting to access a URL on a computer that doesn't have the same database file will fail.
+You may need to transfer your database file from the cluster to your local computer.
+Alternatively, if you wish to access results online, consider switching to a cloud database.
+This process is explained in a subsequent tutorial.

 ----------------------------------------------------------------------

-## Advanced data analysis
+## Performing Advanced Data Analysis

-We can analyze our final structure and the full results with Simmate's toolkit and database.
-Accessing these require Python, so our next tutorial will introduce you to Python by directly interacting with the toolkit.
-We will then work our way up to accessing our database in a follow-up tutorial.
+Simmate's toolkit and database allow for in-depth analysis of our final structure and complete results.
+As this requires Python, our next tutorial will guide you through interacting with the toolkit using Python.
+Subsequent tutorials will cover accessing our database.

 ----------------------------------------------------------------------